-2023 Clery Crime Statistics
+Additional Information Regarding Clery Crime Statistics

-Crime statistical data compiled for this report is provided for both the Pearl City and Wai'anae campuses in the tables that follow.
+Crime statistical data compiled for this report is provided for the Pearl City, Wai'anae, and Wahiawā campuses in the tables that follow.

-Leeward CC had ZERO unfounded crimes for 2020, 2021, and 2022.
+Leeward CC had ZERO unfounded crimes for 2021, 2022, and 2023.